ssj-gz/Competitive-Programming/my-own-problems/counters-on-a-tree/markdown/editorial.md

 then from **C3**, we would have propagated the contributions of all $v \in V_{coin}$ to all $u \in T$, and will have solved the problem.

+Let's go back to optimising our $\textit{DistTracker}$.
+Generally with problems involving xoring things together, it helps to take a bitwise approach, and this turns out to be the case here.
+Let's have a look at the binary representation of an increasing series of numbers, and see how each bit flips as we go along.

 # ALTERNATE EXPLANATION:
 Could contain more or less short descriptions of possible other approaches.